COSIMA/ACCESS-OM2-1-025-010deg-report/README.md

 Edit the document as usual.

 When you want to share your changes you will need to commit them to your local repository, push this to your GitHub fork, then do a pull request to have your GitHub fork merged into the [central version](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report).

+Here's how:
 1. Bring up a terminal and `cd` to your document directory.
 2. Do `git status` to see what files you've changed (for more detail, do `git diff`).
 3. Do `git add FILENAME` repeatedly for each file whose changes you want to commit (replacing `FILENAME` with the file's relative path).
-4. Do `git commit -m "My comments"` to commit these files to your local repository (with a comment on what was changed).
+4. If you added any files in step 3, do `git commit -m "My comments"` to commit these files to your local repository (with a comment on what was changed).
-5. Do `git pull` to merge any changes from your GitHub repository into your local version (e.g. if you also pushed changes via Overleaf).
+5. Do `git pull` to merge any changes from your GitHub repository into your local version (e.g. if you also pushed text changes via Overleaf or figure changes via the VDI).
 6. Do `git pull upstream master` to merge any changes from the [central version](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report) into the local version (hopefully there will be no merge conflicts).
 7. Do `git push` to upload your repository to your fork on GitHub.
 This will also update the version that Overleaf sees when you sync it.
 8. Go to your fork of ACCESS-OM2-1-025-010deg-report on [GitHub](https://github.com) and **do a _pull request_** (click _Pull requests_ -> _New pull request_ -> _Create pull request_) to have your changes be incorporated into the [central version](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report) we all share.